 Parameter Description The total number of available databases in the SQL Server instance.
-Databases This icon displays an alarm when one or more of the databases becomes unavailable, or if any database has not been backed up in the last few days.
-For details about handling these alarms, see Recent Backups Alarm on page 174 and Database Unavailable Alarm on page 174.
+DatabasesThis icon displays an alarm when one or more of the databases becomes unavail any database has not been backed up in the last few days.
+For details about hand alarms, see Recent Backups Alarm on page 173 and Database Unavailable Alarn 173.
 The total number of data files in all databases of the SQL Server instance.
 Data Space The disk icon represents the total percentage of currently used space within the entire capacity of all data files that reside on all databases.
-The total percentage is also displayed in text at the bottom of this section, below the text that displays the physical size of data files space used. $ \begin{bmatrix} Data & Space \\ 0 & Ja6 \\ & Utilization \end{bmatrix} $ Log Space The log files in all databases of the SQL Server instance.
+The total percentage is also displayed in text at the bottom of this section, below the text that displays the physical size of data files space used.
+Data Space Log Space The log files in all databases of the SQL Server instance.
 The total percentage is also displayed in text.
-Disk Activity sec tion The percentage of time the busiest disk spent serving system-wide I/O requests.
-Disk Utilization The Disk Utilization metric serves as a measure for the system I/O load.
+Disk Activity sect ion Disk Utilization The percentage of time the busiest disk spent serving system-wide I/O requests.
+The Disk Utilization metric serves as a measure for the system I/O load.
 High values may indicate a device bottleneck, due to either disk fragmentation or I/O resource contention of multiple processes that try to write or read from the disk.

-Disk QueueThe average number of I/O requests that are queued and waiting for an available disk during the sample interval.
+Disk Queue Length The average number of I/O requests that are queued and waiting for an available disk during the sample interval.
 This figure may include I/O activity generated by both SQL Server and non-SQL Server processes.
 For details, see Viewing the disk queue length on page 83.